 Pros: They have minimal impact on your credit score

-Cons: Their program lengths can run for 5 years, which means you’d be paying around $1500 in fees before you’re done
+Cons: Their program lengths can run for 5 years, which exposes you to $1,500 or more in fees before you’re done

 Recommendation: You can use these if you don’t have a lot of debt and you can be quickly in and out of the program.

 These programs, also known as Debt Relief, withdraw a predetermined amount from your bank account each month that they put into escrow for you.
 This option is often an alternative to bankruptcy.
-They then negotiate with your creditors to reduce your overall debt amount, and use the money they have been saving up for you to pay off that debt.
+They then negotiate with your creditors to reduce your overall debt amount.
+Finally, the money they have been saving up for you is used to pay off that debt.

 Cons: In order to get your creditors to be willing to negotiate, you’ll have to let your bill payments fall behind.
 If they aren’t already behind, this could have a big impact on your credit score.
 Also, many debt settlement programs charge exorbitant fees up to 25% of your original debt amount.
 This often leaves debtors paying more than if they had just stuck with their original payment schedule.